Nordfjord Folk Museum

 The Nordfjord Folk Museum (Nordfjord folkemuseum) is a regional museum for Nordfjord, Norway and is a division of Museums of Sogn og Fjordane.
-The museum is located in the Jølet area of Sandane in the municipality of Gloppen.
+The museum is located in the Jølet area of Sandane in Gloppen Municipality.

 Holdings

 The museum's collection includes 45 old buildings from the 17th, 18th, and 19th centuries.
 These include cottages and storehouses, an outdoor kitchen, barns and stables, a stall and milking building, a doghouse, a chicken coop, a school room, and a dye-house.
 The museum has approximately 25,000 items from the outer coastal settlements to the innermost agricultural settlements in Nordfjord.
 The museum covers hydropower in Sogn and Fjordane, and functioning rotary mills, stamping mills, sawmills, and water wheel houses are located along a river connected to ponds and streams.
 In the administration and exhibition building there are permanent and changing exhibitions, a museum shop, and a café.

 Events

 The rock festival Glopperock has regularly been held at the open-air museum.